Portfolio

 Joint Souls: Trouble In Stride (2024) [S][A][Y]

-Joint Souls also got into MoPOP's Sound Off 2024 (having also submitted for the previous year).
+Joint Souls got into MoPOP's Sound Off 2024 (having also submitted for the previous year).
 Because of the 21-and-under age limit, half the band had to be subbed.
-In typical fashion, I have an unofficial audio recording, and the produced video of Hope Is In My Hand will also be linked here when it is released.
-Below is the personnel and the setlist:
+We performed a showcase on 2024/02/24.
+I have an unofficial audio recording, but there is a produced video for one song released by MoPOP.

 Sound Off info